ory/keto/docs/docs/cli/keto-serve.md

 ## keto serve

-Starts the server and serves the HTTP REST API
+Starts the server and serves the HTTP REST and gRPC APIs

 ### Synopsis

-This command opens a network port and listens to HTTP/2 API requests.
+This command opens the network ports and listens to HTTP and gRPC API requests.

 ## Configuration